argus-authz/argus-documentation/source/pap/cli.rst

 Command: get-paps-order
 ~~~~~~~~~~~~~~~~~~~~~~~

-Get paps ordering.
+Get PAPs ordering.

 ::

     usage: pap-admin [global-options] get-paps-order

 If no ordering is defined the output message is:
 ``No ordering has been defined``.
-If the *default* pap is not listed in
+If the *default* PAP is not listed in
 the ordering (like in the no ordering defined case) by default it is
 placed for first.

 Command: set-paps-order
 ~~~~~~~~~~~~~~~~~~~~~~~

-Define paps ordering.
+Define PAPs ordering.

 ::

     usage: pap-admin [global-options] set-paps-order [alias]...

--  ``alias``: a valid pap alias.
+-  ``alias``: a valid PAP alias.

 All the aliases must be valid (existing).
 If no arguments are given then the current ordering (if there's any defined) is deleted.

 | Example:
-|  The remote pap *osct* contains banning policies and we want that
+|  The remote PAP *osct* contains banning policies and we want that
   policies to be evaluated for first.
 This is command to issue:

 ::

     pap-admin set-paps-order osct default

-If the PAP service contains other paps beyond the *osct*, then their policies are evaluated after the *osct* and *default* pap policies.
+If the PAP service contains other PAPs beyond the *osct*, then their policies are evaluated after the *osct* and *default* PAP policies.
-Since the ordering contains only the *osct* and the *default* paps it is not guaranteed a special order for the evaluation of the policies of all the other paps (except that they are evaluated after these two paps).
+Since the ordering contains only the *osct* and the *default* PAPs it is not guaranteed a special order for the evaluation of the policies of all the other PAPs (except that they are evaluated after these two PAPs).

 Command: refresh-cache
 ~~~~~~~~~~~~~~~~~~~~~~

 Invalidates the local policy cache and retrieves policies from remote
-paps.
+PAPs.

 ::

     usage: pap-admin [global-options] refresh-cache [alias]...

--  ``alias``: a valid pap alias.
+-  ``alias``: a valid PAP alias.

-The arguments identify the paps that will be contacted.
+The arguments identify the PAPs that will be contacted.
 If no arguments
-are given, all the defined remote paps are contacted.
+are given, all the defined remote PAPs are contacted.

 Command: get-polling-interval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~